 George V penny 1933

 If you’re looking for rare UK pennies, they don’t get much rarer than this rare UK coin.
-The George V penny was minted yet never meant to be issued into public circulation.
+Although never supposed to be Minted, it’s believed 10 of these coins were and one The George V penny sold in 2016 for £72,000.

-Edward VIII Brass threepence 1937
+Edward VIII Brass Threepence (1937)

-European Economic Entry 1973
+European Economic Entry (1973)

-The exciting thing about this coin is that although it’s not worth a huge amount now (under £10), once we’ve left the EU the value is likely to rise.
-This one might be one to hold onto!
+Although it’s not worth a huge amount now (under £10), it might be soon.
+Once we’ve left the EU the value is likely to rise.

-Queen Elizabeth II 2p coin 1983
+Queen Elizabeth II 2p Coin (1983)

 This 2p looks and feels like any other we use everyday today….but it’s not.

 Look a little closer…….notice anything?
-This coin was issued in 1983 into general circulation.
+Issued in 1983, this coin went into general circulation.
 All 2p coins minted before 1982 should say ‘new pence’.
 Those minted after this date should say two pence.

-Swimmer Olympic 50p 2012
+Swimmer Olympic 50p (2012)

 One of these 2012 Swimmer olympic 50p’s is worth £1500.
 Any idea why?

 They changed the design to the one of the left, sending the price of the originals soaring.

-Queen Elizabeth II dateless 20p 2008
+Queen Elizabeth II Dateless 20p (2008)

 This 2008 20p is another profitable mistake from the Royal Mint.
 During a change-over in design, a number of these were minted without any date at all.